moebrowne/bash-argument-parser/README.md

 ### Long Form

-The value of long form arguments can be delimited by either and `=` or a space
+The value of long form arguments can be delimited by either an `=` or a space

 ```bash
 --debug